 DESIGN AND METHODS: We will invite adults aged 35 years and over in North Staffordshire and Stoke-on-Trent to complete a questionnaire that collects information on pain and its effects on people, with a particular focus on disability and work.
 We will examine the extent of health inequalities in these and in the key social and behavioural risk factors that are believed to determine them.
 People will have the option of completing the survey either online or by postal return.
+Researchers will visit six areas within Stoke on Trent and North Staffordshire with higher rates of non-completion, deprivation and ethnic diversity to offer doorstep face to face questionnaire completion.
 If people agree, we will link their questionnaire responses with information held in their medical records so that we can piece together information on the care that people are receiving.
 Potential participants will be registered with one of 30 participating general practices across North Staffordshire and Stoke-on-Trent, particularly those serving more deprived and ethnically diverse areas, that have preferably been part of a linked MIDAS-GP study.
 We will include methods to encourage participation from underserved populations where response has previously been low (e.g. translation service).